-The discussion below provides a summary of our results of operations for the year ended December 31, 2018 compared to our results of operations for the year ended December 31, 2017 and year ended December 31, 2016.
-The discussion also provides information about our loan receivables as of December 31, 2018 compared to December 31, 2017 and December 31, 2016.
+The discussion below provides a summary of our results of operations and information about our loan receivables as of and for the year ended December 31, 2019 compared to the year ended December 31, 2018.
+Refer to our annual report on Form 10-K for the year ended December 31, 2018 for discussion of our results of operations and loan receivables information as of and for the year ended December 31, 2018 compared to the year ended December 31, 2017.